-Prior to recording a final plat, the engineer of record will provide a cost estimate for failure of curbing, asphalt (pavement) and storm drainage (pipe and boxes).
-This cost estimate will be approved by Lexington County to secure funds for the two year warranty period.
+Prior to recording a final plat, the engineer of record must provide a cost estimate for failure of curbing, asphalt (pavement), and storm drainage (pipe and boxes).
+This cost estimate will be approved by Lexington County to secure funds for the warrantyperiod.
 See examples as follows:

 Curbing: Determine the average linear foot (LF) of curbing per lot.
 Determine how many lots remain to be completed.
-For a lot to be considered complete the structure and permenant vegetation of the lot must be final.
+For a lot to be considered complete, the structure and permanent vegetation of the lot must be final.
 Assume 50% of the curbing will fail.
-Use unit cost currently being used in bond estimate template for curbing.